 Welcome to the

-The principle objective of the Denver Public Schools Purchasing Department is to acquire quality goods and services for all District sites through an open, competitive bidding process while adhering to all State of Colorado statutes and Board of Education policies.
+The principle objective of the Denver Public Schools Strategic Sourcing Department is to acquire quality goods and services for all District sites through an open, competitive process while adhering to all State of Colorado statutes and Board of Education policies.

-The Denver Public Schools Purchasing Department is a member of the National Institute for Governmental Purchasing (NIGP), which is dedicated to the establishment and maintenance of ethical standards and professionalism in public purchasing.
-We are also members of the Cooperative Educational Purchasing Council (CEPC), which is made up of 25 school districts along the Front Range (from Colorado Springs to Fort Collins).
+The Denver Public Schools Strategic Sourcing Department is a member of the National Institute for Governmental Purchasing (NIGP), which is dedicated to the establishment and maintenance of ethical standards and professionalism in public purchasing.
+We are also members of the Cooperative Educational Purchasing Council (CEPC), which is made up of 25 school districts along the Front Range.
 The mission of the CEPC is to support the educational process and enhance the value of public purchasing through cooperative procurement, high ethical standards, fiscal responsibility, networking and professional growth.

-The Purchasing Department uses three types of formal solicitations: (1) Invitation to Bid (2) Request for Proposal (3) and Request for Quotes.
+The Strategic Sourcing Department uses three types of formal solicitations: (1) Invitation to Bid (2) Request for Proposal (3) and Request for Quotes.
 These three instruments allow the district to purchase goods and services that meet definitive specifications and quality standards.
-We are most interested in seeing that ALL Vendors have an opportunity to do business with Denver Public Schools, thus strengthening and widening product and service choices while optimizing use of public funds.
+We are most interested in seeing that ALL Suppliers/Vendors have an opportunity to do business with Denver Public Schools, thus strengthening and widening product and service choices while optimizing use of public funds.

 How To Start

-Vendors can obtain all Denver Public Schools solicitations via our web site at http://purchasingts.dpsk12.org/bids/default.asp.
-It is incumbent upon each vendor to check the Purchasing web site on a regular basis to make sure they do not miss a bidding opportunity.
-It is also the Vendor's responsibility to check our web site periodically to ensure that Addendums have not been issued against a solicitation.
+Vendors can also obtain all Denver Public Schools solicitations via our web site at http://purchasingts.dpsk12.org/bids/default.asp.
+It is incumbent upon each supplier to check the DPS Supplier Portal web site on a regular basis to make sure they do not miss a bidding opportunity.
+It is also the Supplier's responsibility to check the DPS Supplier Portal web site periodically to ensure that Addendums or other information have not been issued against a solicitation.

 We have a yearly calendar, which list the majority of bids and the month they are normally put out to bid.
 However, numerous Invitations to Bid and Request for Proposals are done on an as needed basis.